pecknigel/learning-resources/patterns/declarative-case-sets.md

 It makes case processing declarative which simplifies management and makes it less error-prone.

-It decouples configuration from logic for a defined process.
+It decouples configuration from logic.

 ## Technical Specification